Access Guide

 - The rest of the way is blocked paving.

-Turn Left to Access the Accessible Entrance
+Turn left to access the Accessible Entrance of the Garrod Building

 - The surface is tarmac.